-We are committed to whole school inclusion.
+We are committed to whole School inclusion.
 At Ballard School we support children with a range of special educational needs.

-We can provide additional specialist teacher support for literacy and/or numeracy and seek specialist SEN provision and training from SEN services where necessary.
+We can provide additional specialist teacher support for literacy and numeracy and seek specialist SEND provision and training from SEND services where necessary.
 (See schedule of fees for the appropriate academic year for advice on charges for additional support).
 PLSAs and TAs will support pupils on a 1:1 basis when they are unable to fully access the curriculum despite having access to differentiated materials.

-Teaching assistants will support pupils in small groups when pupils need extra input and /or are working outside the level of the majority of their peers.
+Teaching Assistants will support pupils in small groups when pupils need extra input and /or are working outside the level of the majority of their peers.

-We work with the following agencies to provide support for pupils with SEN:
+We work with the following agencies to provide support for pupils with SEND:

-- CAMHS, Specialist Teacher Advisory Services in Hampshire, Dorset and BCP, the STAs Communication & Interaction Team (C&I) for example. - We also have in-house expertise: literacy and numeracy Specialist Teachers, Assessors, and EAL teachers.
+- CAMHS, Specialist Teacher Advisory Services in Hampshire and Dorset, the STAs Communication & Interaction Team (C&I) for example. - We also have in-house expertise: literacy and numeracy Specialist Teachers, Assessors, and EAL teachers.